 Truth – skip bin hire is a simple and easy-to-understand service.
 There’s no chance you’ll have to call again soon because skip bins are designed in such a way that they can accommodate a fairly large amount of waste.
 Unless, of course, you grossly underestimated how much rubbish you have to get rid of.
-In which case, it won’t be an issue if you hire a skip bin from 4 Waste Removals.
+In this case, it won’t be an issue if you hire a skip bin from 4 Waste Removals.
 Refer to Myth 3 to understand why.

 Skip bins are specially designed to ensure maximum capacity.
 This means skip bins generally only need to be filled once, and they can take a fair amount of waste before you have to call again.
-Moreover, if you understand how to load a skip bin to maximise capacity, you can eliminate any air pockets to ensure you get your money’s worth.
+Moreover, if you understand how to load a skip bin to maximise capacity, you can eliminate air pockets to ensure you get your money’s worth.

-The skip bin size doesn’t affect the fill time, skip bins up to 6m3 can often fill in less than two hours, whereas skip bins with higher capacities may take longer.
+The skip bin size doesn’t affect the fill time; skip bins up to 6m3 can often fill in less than two hours, whereas skip bins with higher capacities may take longer.